Who We Are

 NIH announces a new P2P virtual Workshop

-Having trouble viewing this email?
-View it as a webpage.
-Register Now for the Virtual NIH P2P Workshop: Improving Rural Health Through Telehealth-Guided Provider-to-Provider Communication About one-fifth of all people in the United States live i …
+Register Now for the Virtual NIH P2P Workshop: Improving Rural Health Through Telehealth-Guided Provider-to-Provider Communication About one-fifth of all people in the United States live in rural areas, which have higher mortality rates, a highe …

 Coming Soon – New HHS funding for Rural Health Clinics to strengthen COVID-19 testing and mitigation and increase vaccine confidence